Admission of International Students

 • Admission process

-• Procedures for recognizing foreign educational documents
+• Procedures for recognising foreign educational documents

 • Events (such as presentations, olympiads, competitions, online courses)